LBallen/Python-Learning-Journey-Documentation/README.md

 # Python Learning Journey

 This is where I plan to publicly demonstrate my learning journey in python.
-The goal of this is demonstrate my learning capabilities as a recent mechanical engineering graduate and not to demonstrate mastery at the level of a computer science major.
+The goal of this is demonstrate my commitment to my learning capabilities as a recent mechanical engineering graduate and to lay a foundation to Applied GenAI.

 Welcome to my Python Learning Journey!
 This repository documents my progress as I learn Python from scratch.
 I created this repo to:
 - Track my progress with a structured curriculum.